Skip to content

 Environmental criteria include a company's use of renewable energy sources, energy efficiency, its carbon footprint on the earth, its waste management program, how it handles potential problems of air or water pollution arising from its operations, deforestation issues (if applicable), and its attitude and actions around climate change issues.

-Other possible environmental issues may include raw material sourcing (for example, does the company use fair-trade suppliers and organic ingredients?), and whether the company follows biodiversity practices on its own land or controls.
+Other possible environmental issues may include raw material sourcing (for example, does the company use fair-trade suppliers and organic ingredients?), and whether the company follows biodiversity practices on its land or controls.
 All of these can lead to an environmental impact if utilized correctly.

 Social:

 Social criteria focus on a variety of different issues related to ethical impact.
 There are many different types of ESG.
-Social criteria include a business' diversity policy; its treatment for employees; its stance on LGBT rights; its involvement in politics; and its approach to unions.
+Social criteria include a business' diversity policy; its treatment of employees; its stance on LGBT rights; its involvement in politics; and its approach to unions.
 Socially responsible investors look at the relationship between companies and their employees as one of the most important factors when investing.

 With ESG-concerned investors, it can make a big difference in the evaluation of your company if you consider some of the examples below: